com-480-data-visualization/project-2024-group-era/README.md

 Initially, we identified that every animal has a unique ID.
 However, the initial CSV dataset faced two significant challenges: (1) the duplication of some animal entries and (2) the presence of numerous empty fields, a consequence of the limited information available on these conservation-threatened species.
 To transform our dataset into a valuable resource for visualization, we preprocessed and cleaned it.
 First, we merged the CSV and scraped data, then carefully eliminated duplicate animal entries and attributes with null values to ensure data integrity.

-Through this process, we transformed our dataset into JSON format, incorporating 1,799 animals, now with 39 attributes.
+Through this process, we transformed our dataset into JSON format, incorporating 1,799 animals with 39 attributes.
 Below is an example illustrating how our dataset is formatted:

 ![image-20240328003235760](https://raw.githubusercontent.com/JiananAlvin/image_bed/master/image-20240328003235760.png)

-The full dataset is at [./data_viz_animals/animals.json](https://github.com/JiananAlvin/com480_data_viz_group_era/blob/master/data_viz_animals/animals.json).
+The final format ensures our dataset is ready for analysis and fits our project needs, as it organizes the data in a structured manner that is easily accessible for further interpretation.

+You can access the final dataset at [./data_viz_animals/animals.json](https://github.com/JiananAlvin/com480_data_viz_group_era/blob/master/data_viz_animals/animals.json), while the raw data extracted from IUCN Red List API can be found within [./data_viz_animals/raw_data/](https://github.com/JiananAlvin/com480_data_viz_group_era/tree/master/data_viz_animals/raw_data) and the preprocessed csv originally provided by IUCN Red List is located at [./data_viz_animals/species.csv](https://github.com/JiananAlvin/com480_data_viz_group_era/blob/master/data_viz_animals/species.csv)

 ### Problematic